Hercules (Coscinocera hercules)

 Sexual Dimorphism: Present

-Color and Appearance: When opened, the wings appear brown with white stripes running down each wing irregularly.
-Each of the wings is also marked with transparent windows.
-When closed, they are brown, with only one window visible.
+Color and Appearance: When the wings are opened, they appear brown with white stripes running down irregularly.
+Each of the wings is also marked with four transparent windows, two on top and two down.
+When the wings are closed, the color is the same, with only two windows visible at a time.

 In the male Hercules moths, the rear end of their hindwings is extended to form long tails.